 The most difficult part of hanging such a shelving unit is getting the position of the hanger screws exactly correct.
-Most commercial shelving units come with premounted hanger brackets on the back of the frame—ours uses a pair of keyhole brackets.
+Most commercial shelving units come with premounted hanger brackets on the back of the frame—this one uses a pair of keyhole brackets.
 These are shaped so that the shelving unit can be slipped over the heads of support screws driven into the wall, then locked into place by allowing the shelf to slide down over the heads of the screws.
 Unless the wall screws are installed precisely, the shelving unit won't fit correctly.

 Wooden shelving units can be quite heavy, especially if they are large and long, so it is important that the unit is firmly supported.
-The strongest method is to drive the support screws directly into wall studs.
+The most secure method is to drive the support screws directly into wall studs.
 In most framing, the studs are positioned so they are 16 inches apart, measured on center.
 So if your shelving unit has hanger brackets spaced 16, 32, or 48 inches apart, it may be possible to drive the support screws directly into the studs.

 But in many instances, this won't be possible, and you'll instead need to place the support screws in the cavities between studs.
 A variety of wall anchors are available that can do the job, but the best one for his application is what is known as a hollow wall anchor, sometimes called a Molly bolt.
-This is the method demonstrated in our project.
+This is the method demonstrated in our example.

 - Tape measure